billxsheng/Blitz/README.md

 # Blitz
-A notification system that leverages Twilio microservices to send live SMS game updates to offline users.
+A notification system for NFL fans that leverages Twilio microservices to send live SMS game updates to offline users.
+Users have the option of authenticating using OAuth 2.0 or by username and password.
+From there, they can fill in their contact information in addition to the NFL teams they wish to follow.
+Afterwards, they will recieve real-time notifications on the NFL teams they follow through SMS texts on their mobile phone.
 Built with TypeScript, Node.js, and MongoDB. 🏈